Armillaria Root Rot—Its Bark Glows in the Dark!

 Resistant Species Selection

 Selecting disease-resistant tree species is an effective preventive measure.
-Research and consult with local arborists or forestry experts to identify tree species less susceptible to Armillaria Root Rot prevalent in your area.
+Research and consult with local arborists or forestry experts to identify tree species less susceptible to Armillaria Root Rot that are prevalent in your area.
 Planting a diverse range of tree species can also mitigate the risk of widespread infestation.

 Soil Management and Barrier Installation